ulounge/zmk-urchin/README.md

 French variant firmware for: [Urchin Keyboard](https://github.com/duckyb/urchin)
+Check out there for the [original Kyek Italian version](https://github.com/duckyb/zmk-urchin)

 ## The journey that leads to an Urchin keyboard